Ily17as/message_broker/README.md

-# Week 3 - - Message Brokers
+# Week 3 - Message Brokers

 > Distributed and Networking Programming - Spring 2025

-Your tasks for this lab:

 Your task for this lab is to use [RabbitMQ](https://rabbitmq.com/) as a message broker for the system on the picture: